rackerlabs/technical-blog/content/blog/2020/2020-11-03-rackspace-and-salesforce-a-platinum-partnership/index.md

 ### What is Platinum status?

-The Salesforce partner program is best in class, and Salesforce reserves Platinum status for very few partners, ranking implementation partners are in tiers.
+The Salesforce partner program is *best in class**, and Salesforce rankins implementation partners in tiers, reserving Platinum status for very few partners.
 To be included in this group of impressive companies is quite an honor.
 Salesforce assessed our annual contract value (ACV) and ACV growth, certifications and specializations, customer satisfaction, and customer stories to evaluate the company and designate it a platinum partner.
 In 2017, we